locoframework/loco-rails/README.md

 //= require loco-js
 ```

-Look inside `test/dummy/` to see how to configure Bower with Rails.
+Look inside `test/dummy/` to see how to configure npm with Rails.

 It is required to keep the latest version numbers between Loco-Rails and Loco-JS allowed by Semantic versioning (MAJOR.MINOR.PATCH).